Frequently Asked Questions

 What does queer mean?

-Queer is an umbrella term that encompasses a variety of sexualities and gender identities, including, but not limited to Gay, Lesbian, Bisexual, Transgender, Intersex, Takatapui, Fa’afafine, Fakaleiti, Pansexual, Asexual and Gender Queer.
-Although the term ‘queer’ has been reclaimed by the LGBTQI+ community, not all LGBTQI+ people like or use the words ‘queer’ or ‘gay’.
+Queer is an umbrella term that encompasses a variety of sexualities and gender identities, including, but not limited to Gay, Lesbian, Bisexual, Transgender, Intersex, Asexual, Takatapui, Fa’afafine, Fakaleiti, Pansexual and Gender Queer.
+Although the term ‘queer’ has been reclaimed by the LGBTQIA+ community, not all LGBTQIA+ people like or use the words ‘queer’ or ‘gay’.

 How can you support the queer community?